Piyadasa Sirisena: Life and career

 Piyadasa Sirisena was born in 1875, in the countryside village called Athuruwella in Induruwa located three kilometers south of Bentota in Galle District.
 Sirisena was from a middle class influential family in the area.
 The main source of living in that area was the agriculture.
 He moved to Colombo after getting employment in a furniture establishment at a younger age.
 Piyadasa Sirisena who was inspired by Anagarika Dharmapala, was interested in the movement of Sinhalese Buddhist nationalism.
 The wide range of Piyadasa Sirisena's skills made him a prolific thinker and writer during the early years of the 20th century.
 His impact on the revival of nationalism through his writings remains unrivaled in the modern history of Sri Lanka.

 Sirisena began his career by making contributions to publications of Irvin Gunawardena who was a businessman.
 The publication-‘Situmina’ was first published in 1895 and subsequently Sirisena contributed articles of ‘Sarasavi Sandaresa‘ news paper edited by a leading journalist of that era known as Hemendra Sepala Perera.
 It was Perera who laid the platform for Piyadasa Sirisena to launch his distinguished literary career which impacted Ceylonese society to a larger extent.
 Piyadasa Sirisena published the Sinhalese newspaper "Sinhala Jathiya" in 1905.
 He also served as the editor of the 'Sinhala Baudhaya' published by the Mahabodhi Society at one time.
 In most of his literary and journalistic work, the core theme was nationalism and revival of Buddhism.
-Ceylon at this time had a increasing number of literate citizens who were well aware of their political rights and their ancient Buddhist heritage.
+Ceylon at this time had an increasing number of literate citizens who were well aware of their political rights and their ancient Buddhist heritage.

 It was through 'Sarasavi Sandaresa' that Piyadasa Sirisea was able to produce his first novel Roslin and Jayatissa.
 He wrote over twenty novels out of which the first was Jayatissa and Rosalyn.
 It was the most successful novel of Sirisena’ novels as it was sold more than 25,000 copies in two editions.
 None of Sinhala novels of that period had been as successful as Jayatissa and Rosalyn.

 Piyadasa Sirisena also was the first novelist in the country to produce detective stories.
 He wrote five of detective novels and one of them "Dingiri Menika" was made into a highly successful film in the mid 1950s.
 Besides novels he was also a poet of exceptional talent.
 Most of the numerous poems he wrote were on Buddhist, nationalist and historical themes that invoked patriotic feelings in the readers mind.
 In addition to these Piyadasa Sirisena wrote books which included philosophical views.